CarolynFish/RestaurantViolationSymbols/README.md

-Kentucky-Symbols
+Restaurant Violation Symbols
 ================

-Symbols used for Kentucky MapShop!
+Symbols for Restaurant Violations

 This repo contains an Adobe Illustrator File, svgs, pngs, and the README file.